tracikkaynakplatform/kos/CONTRIBUTING.md

 # Naming and Styling:
 For naming, hierarchy and styling; refer to: [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
+Remember that (from the book "Code Complete"), less documentation is needed when the naming and hierarchy is more self-explanatory.

 # Documenting and Commenting: